 Please see Item 5, "Operating and Financial Review and Prospects - Tabular Disclosure of Contractual Obligations" for a description of identifiable trends, demands, commitments, events or uncertainties that will result in, or that are reasonably likely to result in, our liquidity either increasing or decreasing at present or in the foreseeable future.
-We will require sufficient capital in the future to meet our payments and other obligations under our contractual obligations and commercial commitments.
-The need to make such payments is a "Trend" as it is unlikely that all such obligations will be eliminated from our future business activities.
+We will require sufficient capital in the future to meet our payments and other obligations will be eliminated from our future business activities.
 We intend to utilize cash on hand in order to meet our obligations under our contractual obligations and commercial commitments.
 It is likely that we will generate sufficient operating cash flow to meet these ongoing obligations in the foreseeable future.
 From time to time, we may issue additional debt in order to raise capital for future requirements.